meiniKi/gf180mcu-fazyrv-hachure/README.md

 ## Memory Map

+Addresses of peripherals connected to the Wishbone bus.
+All peripherals are reachable from any FazyRV core.

 | Base Address | Name      | Description                    |
 | ------------ | --------- | ------------------------------ |
 | 0x0000_0000  | XIP_ROM   | QSPI XIP ROM                   |